NebulaTris/system-commands/README.md

 # Notes
 The notes folder contains weekly notes till week 7 in markdown format.
 Each week's notes are stored in a separate file with the name WeekX.md, where X represents the week number.

+# GRPA Solutions
+The solutions to all the GRPAs can be found in the GRPA folder, organized by week number.

 # NPPE Solutions
 The NPPE folder contains solutions of all NPPE written in shell.
 Each solution is stored in a separate file with the name ProblemX.sh, where X represents the problem number.